 Since their primary function is frying, it goes without saying that foods you generally boil – mainly pasta and rice – are not suitable for use in an air fryer.
 For these, the old-fashioned way of boiling water is still best.
 Alternatively, you can get a rice cooker.

-Really, you can cook the majority of common foods in an air fryer if the quantity is not too big.
-Most air fryers come with a 500g capacity, but there are options out there with larger capacities.
+You can cook the majority of common foods in an air fryer, in moderate quantities.
+Most air fryers come with a 3-5L capacity, but there are options out there with larger capacities.
 Air fryers open the door to innovation in cooking, and with a bit of experimentation, you can cook pretty much anything in less than half an hour.

-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used a new air fryer in the last 5 years – in this case, 327 people.
+Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and used a new air fryer in the last five years – in this case, 890 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Here are the previous winners of Canstar Blue’s air fryer ratings: